Causal inference under over-simplified longitudinal causal models: Abstract

 \section{Abstract}

 Many causal models of interest in epidemiology involve longitudinal exposures, confounders and mediators.
-However, in practice, repeated measurements are not always available.
-Then, practitioners tend to overlook the time-varying nature of exposures and work under over-simplified causal models.
-Our objective here was to assess whether - and how - the causal effect identified under such misspecified causal models relates to true causal effects of interest.
-We focus on two situations regarding the type of available data for exposures: when they correspond to $(i)$ ``instantaneous'' levels measured at inclusion in the study or $(ii)$ summary measures of their levels up to inclusion in the study.
-In each of these two situations, we derive sufficient conditions ensuring that the quantities estimated in practice under over-simplified causal models can be expressed as true longitudinal causal effects of interest, or some weighted averages thereof.
-Unsurprisingly, these sufficient conditions are very restrictive, and our results state that inference based on either ``instantaneous'' levels or summary measures usually returns quantities that do not directly relate to any causal effect of interest and should be interpreted with caution.
-They raise the need for repeated measurements and/or the development of sensitivity analyses when such data is not available. \\
+However, repeated measurements are not always available or used in practice, leading analysts to overlook the time-varying nature of exposures and work under over-simplified causal models.
+Our objective is to assess whether - and how - causal effects identified under such misspecified causal models relates to true causal effects of interest.
+We derive sufficient conditions ensuring that the quantities estimated in practice under over-simplified causal models can be expressed as weighted averages of longitudinal causal effects of interest.
+Unsurprisingly, these sufficient conditions are very restrictive, and our results state that the quantities estimated in practice should be interpreted with caution in general, as they usually do not relate to any longitudinal causal effect of interest.
+Our simulations further illustrate that the bias between the quantities estimated in practice and the weighted averages of longitudinal causal effects of interest can be substantial.
+Overall, our results confirm the need for repeated measurements to conduct proper analyses and/or the development of sensitivity analyses when they are not available. \\

 \textbf{Keywords:} Causal inference, longitudinal model, identifiability, structural causal model.